-Before going through the details of the project overruns, let’s go through some research about the project cost overruns.
+Before going through the details of the project overruns, let’s look at some research about the project cost overruns.

 1,471 projects were analyzed, comparing their budgets and projected performance benefits with the real costs and outcomes.
 Based on this Harvard Business Review (HBR) research, the average overrun was 27%, but that figure hides a far more alarming figure.
-Graphing the budget overruns of the projects shows a “fat tail”- a large number of gigantic overruns.
-Fully one in six of the projects that HBR studied was a black swan, with a cost overrun of 200 percent, on average, and a schedule overrun of nearly 70 percent.
+The graph representing the project budget overruns shows a “fat tail”- a large number of gigantic overruns.
+One in six of the projects that HBR studied was a black swan, with a cost overrun of 200 percent, on average, and a schedule overrun of nearly 70 percent.

-When we’ve surveyed our 425 participants who attended our corporate training programs, schedule delays, incompetent resources, and project cost overruns are the most common issues in project delivery organizations.
+When we surveyed 425 participants who attended our corporate training programs, they reported that schedule delays, inexperienced/unskilled resources, and project cost overruns are the most common issues in their organizations.

-So, if the project cost overruns are a common issue in project management, what are the reasons and how can we prevent it, and how can we manage if we could not prevent it?
-Let’s go over them now.
+So, if project cost overruns are a common issue in managing projects, what are the reasons, how can we prevent it, and how can we manage cost overruns if we could not prevent it?
+Let’s go over them in detail.

 Real-life Project Cost Overrun Cases

-Here, we will provide three real-life budget overruns caused by different reasons.
+Here, we will provide three real-life budget (cost) overruns caused by different reasons.

 - Case #2: The HR personnel does not approve the vendor team’s premises access papers on time.
-Result: The vendor accesses the premises two days later and this costs $13,000 to the organization.
+Result: The vendor accesses the premises two days later and this delay costs the organization $13,000.

-- Case #3: The finance department approves the project budget two days later after the deadline.
-Result: the project resources assigned to the team wait for two days doing nothing and this costs $37,000 to the organization.
+- Case #3: The finance department approves the project budget two days after the deadline.
+Result: the project resources assigned to the team wait idly for two days and this delay costs the organization $37,000.

-Note that, these are the real-life project overrun cases from our clients.
-We have trained 200,000+ professionals and I am sure you have experienced similar cases that “non-project” people caused project overruns.
+Note that these are real-life project overrun cases from our clients.
+We have trained 200,000+ professionals and I am sure you have experienced similar cases where “non-project” people or stakeholders who are not directly involved in the project caused project overruns.
 That is why we have launched PM Core™ – Project Management for Business People Training program to create project management awareness among non-project people.

 The PMI’s research about PM competency backs up our findings.
-Based on PMI’s research, project management competency of the business people in an organization can increase on-time project completion by 49% and on budget by 40%.
+Based on PMI’s research, increasing of the project management competency and understanding of the business people in an organization can increase on-time project completion by 49% and on-budget delivery by 40%.

 Reasons for Project Cost Overruns

 There could be several reasons for project cost overruns in an organization.
-However, the most common reasons are unclear scope definition, irrelevant estimation, unanticipated risks, and incompetent resources.
+However, the most common reasons are unclear scope definition, irrelevant estimation, unanticipated risks, and unskilled or inexperienced resources.
 We will be talking about these reasons in detail below.

 1- Unclear Project Scope

-Having a scope that is not clear, which is ambiguous or confusing is bound to cause issues.
-The project team will do what they will think they have understood from the project scope.
+Having a scope that is not clear, which is ambiguous, or confusing is bound to cause issues.
+The project team will deliver what they have understood from the project scope.
 Often, the resources tend to make assumptions and these in the end could prove to be wrong.
-Whether the scope was not defined or communicated well or it was not understood correctly either way, there will be undesirable outcomes coming out of the project.
+Whether the scope is not defined or communicated well, or it is not understood correctly, there will be undesirable outcomes coming out of the project.
 These, in turn, may result in the need for corrections or rework, causing project cost overruns.

 Correct estimations are crucial in the project.
-Estimation about the activity duration, the number of resources required, for example, are just a few things that often are incorrectly estimated.
-Let’s say for instance an activity that could have been done by two resources, were assigned three resources.
+Estimation about the activity duration, and the number of resources required, for example, are just a few things that often are incorrectly estimated.
+Let’s say, we have an activity that could have been done by two resources, but three resources were assigned to complete it.
 So, you will be incurring costs for an extra, unnecessary resource.
-Or, if an activity could be done in 5 days were given 8 days.
+Or, if you plan 8 days for an activity that realistically could be done in 5 days.
 This too will cost you more.

 3- Unanticipated Risks

-Absence or ineffective risk management are very common reasons for project issues and project cost overruns.
+The absence of ineffective risk management is a very common reason for project issues and project cost overruns.
 Risks related to employees, cost, materials, equipment, suppliers, etc. – all could lead to project issues.

 Often, organizations have risk management processes in place.
-However, the staff assigned for the risk management activities might be incompetent.
-This could become the reason for forgotten risks, improperly planned or ineffectively managed risks.
-And, when these risks occur, the higher cost is incurred in managing them.
-If there is not a plan or budget to overcome a risk that has not been anticipated during project planning, obviously, it will cost time and budget for the project.
+However, the staff assigned to the risk management activities might be inexperienced or unskilled.
+This could become the reason for overlooked risks, improperly planned or ineffectively managed risks.
+And, when these risks occur, a higher cost is incurred in managing them.
+If there is no plan or budget to overcome a risk that has not been anticipated during project planning, obviously, it will impact the schedule and budget of the project.

-Assigning a lesser skilled resource to an activity may be a cheaper option.
-However, when the same resource makes mistakes or takes longer to complete an activity, there will be challenges to face.
+Assigning a poorly skilled resource to an activity may be a cheaper option.
+However, when the same resource makes mistakes or takes longer to complete an activity, there will be challenges.

-Let’s say, for instance, if there is an activity estimated to be completed in five days for a $20,000 cost, it may cost you may be $5,000 more with an incompetent resource.
+Let’s say, for instance, there is an activity estimated to be completed in five days for a $20,000 cost.
+This same activity may cost you $5,000 more with an unskilled resource.
 Resource management in projects is an art.
-You should neither find overqualified resources nor incompetent resources.
-Overqualified resources will increase the cost while incompetent resources will increase the cost as well.
+You should neither assign overqualified resources nor underqualified resources.
+Overqualified resources will increase the cost, but underqualified resources will increase the cost as well.

 How to Prevent Project Cost Overruns

 Not every cost overrun might seem significant.
-However, if every project is overspending 2% or more, for instance, it will add up to a lot at the end of the year.
+However, if every project is overspending by 2% or more, for instance, it will add up to a lot at the end of the year.
 It also means that at the end of the year, there may be no bonuses or incentives.
-These are the things that the employees are often eyeing for long.
+These are the things that the employees are expecting and anticipating.

 1- Prevent Scope Creep

-The Scope Creep is basically adding additional functions or features to the new product, work, or requirements that are beyond the agreed-upon scope.
+Scope creep is basically adding additional functions or features to the new product, work, or requirements that are beyond the agreed-upon scope.
 Scope creep can happen in any project.
-And it can cause project cost overruns as well as time delay and decreased satisfaction.
+And it can cause project cost overruns as well as time delays and decreased satisfaction.
 Adding an additional feature that yields good results isn’t bad.
 However, if it is not approved, it is scope creep, and this must be prevented.

 There could be many reasons why Scope Creep could occur, such as: